Stachelbeere1248/zombies-utils/README.md

   - Enabled: Whether the SLA HUD should automatically be shown when starting a game.
   - Truncate: Whether inactive windows and rooms should be shown.
 - Macro Message: The Message to be sent when pressing the Chat Macro Key.
 Do NOT use "§" as symbol.
-- Player Visibility: Whether to show players even if they are within a 4 block radius or not.
+- Player Visibility: Whether to enable PlayerVisibility by default.
 - CPS Counter: A simple CPS Counter which shows the amount of clicks within the last 20 gameticks.
 ### Commands
 - /category \<name> - Switches to the category called name.
 All recorded times are bound to its category.
 Tabcomplete suggests already existing categories, but you can insert a new (clean) one as well.